 The city is infused with a certain vibe and feeling that you get everywhere you go.

 Maybe it was just me, or maybe it was because of the colors that Autumn brought along, but I truly felt like in an old romantic black and white film, or a fairytale with princes and princesses.

 It’s sometimes hard to put into words all the feelings a place or a thing bring your way, but even though it rained for 2 out of the 3 days, Budapest managed to sweep me off my feet for the second time.

-But here are my recommendations for the top things to do in Budapest and the greatest Budapest attractions not to miss, whether you spend 3 days or much more.
+But here are my recommendations for what to do in Budapest in 3 days and the greatest Budapest attractions not to miss, whether you spend 3 days or much more.

 This is definitely one of the first places where you will need to stop because it offers one of the best views over the city, but also because it looks like a place torn from a fairytale, or even better: an old Disney film.

 We decided to try to find this place not very crowded, without waking up too early in the morning, so we climbed the hill and reached the Fisherman’s Bastion at around 9 in the morning.

 Needless to say, we were disappointed to see the crowds were already gathering and people were running around and trying to capture the best shot of this place.

 So, if you want to have the place all to yourself, you might have to get up as early as possible and head to this place.

 - Explore one of the 7 turrets (some have free entrance and a few have an entrance fee) representing the 7 tribes who founded the present country in 895